+'''

-ulong nmod_poly_get_coeff_ui(const nmod_poly_t poly, ulong j)
+ulong nmod_poly_get_coeff_ui(const nmod_poly_t poly, ulong

+j)

+'''

-Gets the coefficient of poly at index j, where coefficients are numbered with zero being the constant coefficient, and returns it as a ulong.
+Returns the coefficient of poly at index j, where coefficients are numbered with zero being the constant coefficient, and returns it as an unsigned long.
 If j refers to a coefficient beyond the end of poly, zero is returned.